tricky42/argocd-using-contour-ingress/README.md

 # argocd-using-contour-ingress
-This repo contains a step-by-step tutorial to setup Contour as Ingress Controller and to install and configure ArgoCD to exposes its endpoints using Contour.
-In order to expose the ArgoCD endpoints securly we will install and configure Cert-Manager with LetsEncrypt to be able to automatically provision SSL certificates for exposed services.
+This repo contains a step-by-step tutorial to set up Contour as an Ingress Controller and to install and configure ArgoCD to expose its endpoints using Contour.
+In order to expose the ArgoCD endpoints securely we will install and configure Cert-Manager with LetsEncrypt to be able to automatically provision SSL certificates for exposed services.

 I am using my test domain `crashy.ninja` in this tutorial, which is managed by AWS Route 53.
-At the of this tutorial the Argo UI will be available under `https://argocd.crashy.ninja` and the GRPC endpoint will be available under `https://grpc.crashy.ninja`.
+At the end of this tutorial the Argo UI will be available under `https://argocd.crashy.ninja` and the GRPC endpoint will be available under `https://grpc.crashy.ninja`.

 # Prerequisite
 * K8S Cluster on Hyperscaler with the ability to use Services of type Loadbalancer